If you appreciate this article, please click the g +1 button at the top to upvote it. Thank you!

 A much cheaper option is a transfer switch.
 A transfer switch can switch your appliances over to the electricity grid when there is a shortage of wind power.
 This is a very convenient way to eliminate what I would call power shortage anxiety.

-Please ignore average costs estimates of how much wind turbine setups usually cost, because the cost of those setups vary too much for an estimate to be helpful to you.
-You need to find out how much the setup would cost you.
-The main elements of the cost of a wind setup are:
+Please ignore average costs estimates of how much wind turbine systems usually cost, because their costs vary too much for an estimate to be helpful to you.
+You need to find out how much the wind power system would cost you.
+The main elements of the cost of a wind power system are:

 - Wind turbine.

-- Inverter for off-grid battery setup or grid-tie inverter.
+- Inverter for off-grid battery systems or grid-tie inverter.

-- Installation of wind turbine, transfer switch and electricians’ fees.
+- Installation of the turbine, transfer switch and electricians’ fees.

 Grid-tie wind turbines are connected to and supply power to the electricity grid without batteries using a grid-tie inverter under a “net metering” scheme.
-The wind turbine would not directly power your house, but it would be used to offset your electricity consumption so that your electric bill can be lowered.
+The turbine would not directly power your house, but it would be used to offset your electricity consumption so that your electric bill can be lowered.
 This is not always permitted.
 Please contact your power company for more information.
-One significant advantage of such as setup is that you don’t have to use batteries.
+One significant advantage of such an arrangement is that you don’t have to use batteries.

 Should I Wind or Solar Power My Home?